fatima-ola/authorization-form/README.md

 ## To test the authorization form

-Input react as the password
+Input React as the password

 ## Available Scripts